X

 Defining “Reasonable and Necessary”

 You might think “reasonable and necessary” means the judge must divide all of the couple’s high-end assets 50/50.
 But that is not always the case.
 The judge’s job is to ensure the division of property is fair, not necessarily equal.
-And fairness is something that depends on the specific facts of the case, including:
+Fairness is something that depends on the specific facts of the case, including:

 • the length of the couple’s marriage